 The rules are as follows:

-By upgrading to the “Digital Marketing” feature of the Mobile Nom Toolbox, food truck owners get access to all devices within that 3-5 mile area, as dictated by the rules above.
+By upgrading to the “Digital Marketing” feature of Mobile Nom Premium, food truck owners get access to all devices within that 3-5 mile area, as dictated by the rules above.

 Non-subscribers are limited to send to at most 10 devices that are near their current scheduled location.